-These cats are said to capture the best traits of each parent, with a laid-back, loving and interactive nature that makes everyone an automatic new friend.
+These cats capture the best traits of each parent, with a laid-back, loving, and interactive nature that makes everyone an automatic new friend.

-While some enthusiasts like to claim that the Pixie-bob cat is actually descended from the North American Red Coastal bobcat, the truth is that these cats were simply bred to closely resemble the wild Bobcat.
+Some enthusiasts like to claim that the Pixie-bob cat is actually descended from the North American Red Coastal bobcat.
+However, the truth is that people simply bred these cats to closely resemble the wild Bobcat.

 Today’s Pixie-bob breed got its name from the breed’s first mama cat, who was named Pixie.

 Pixie-bob cats can be polydactyl, which means they have up to seven toes instead of the usual four or five toes.

 Unlike all other purebred cat breeds, however, this doesn’t disqualify them from being shown!